realworldocaml/book/book/imperative-programming/README.md

 val sum_file : string -> int = <fun>
 ```

-This is just a taste of the functionality of `In_channel` and `Out_channel`.
+This is just a taste of the functionality of `In_channel` and
-To get a fuller understanding, you should review the API documentation for
+`Out_channel`.
+To get a fuller understanding, you should review the
-those modules.
+API documentation.

 ## Order of Evaluation